Roger Binny files nomination for post of BCCI president, Shah likely to remain secretary | Sports-Games

 - India

-Binny, 67, is so far the only candidate to have filed nomination for the post and if no more candidate emerges, he will replace Sourav Ganguly as BCCI chief when the Board holds its AGM in Mumbai on October 18.
+Binny, 67, is so far the only candidate to have filed nomination for the post and if no other candidate emerges, he will replace Sourav Ganguly as BCCI chief when the Board holds its AGM on October 18 in Mumbai.

-After hectic parleys and back-channel discussions in the past one week, it was decided that Binny would be the 36th Board president, one of the sources familiar with the development, said.
+After hectic parleys and back-channel discussions over the past week, it was decided that Binny was the best pick as the 36th Board president, one of the sources familiar with the development, said.

 Shah is also expected to replace Ganguly as India's representative at the all powerful ICC Board.

-Wednesday is last day for filing nominations.
-Candidates can withdraw their nomination by October 14.
+Wednesday is the last day for filing nominations.
+Candidates can withdraw their nominations by October 14.
 The final list of candidates for various positions will be published on October 15.

 Binny, though, is a surprise choice to head the BCCI.
-However, hints were dropped that his name will emerge for a position when Karnataka State Cricket Association (KSCA) named him as its representative at BCCI AGM instead of secretary Santosh Menon.
-Binny is KSCA President and will have to leave his position in the state body.
+However, there has been indication that his name will emerge when the Karnataka State Cricket Association (KSCA) named him as its representative at BCCI AGM instead of secretary Santosh Menon.
+Binny is KSCA President and will have to relinquish his position in the state body.

 Binny has served as member of senior selection committee in the past when Sandeep Patil was the chairman.
 Whenever his son Stuart Binny's name came up for discussion for selection in the Indian team, he would recuse himself from the proceedings. ''Roger is one of the finest human beings and a thorough gentleman, who has graced the field for India.
 Plus he is also a World Cup hero and has a squeaky clean image.
 He had resigned from the selection committee after Lodha committee pointed out conflict of interest,'' said a BCCI source.